alireza-saberi/AngularJS1-review/README.md

 # AngularJS1-review
 This is a personal review of AngularJS1.X to wrap up my thoughts, after these years of working while reading [rangleio blogs](https://ngcourse-1.rangle.io/).

-Iy may take a long time to complete, but will helps me to get to stages every few weeks.
+It may take a long time to complete, but will helps me to get to stages every few weeks.

 ## Setup
 - For Mac OS X, [iTerm2](http://iterm2.com/) is recommended.
 Believe me, it's awesome.